ptrkrlsrd/Experimentor/README.md

 # Experimentor: A C# Refactoring Library

 Experimentor is a versatile C# library designed for refactoring important flows in C# applications.
 It offers a range of strategies for executing and comparing different code paths.
+Inspired by Githubs Scientist library for Ruby.

 ## Getting Started